galgantar/standard-deviants/index.markdown

 # Aperitivo - Initial Analysis 🍷
 We begin the meal with a light refreshment: a first glimpse at our secret ingredient, _virality_.
+As the plot shows, the majority of posts revolve around a low virality rss score.
+Only a few outliers can be spotted on the viral part of the metric.<br>

+<img src="assets/images/virality_rss_log_log.svg">

 Before diving into complex modelling, we take a step back and examine how virality behaves across the different clusters of Reddit communities.
 The bar chart gives us an early hint: the mean virality score isn’t uniform at all.
-Some clusters consistently produce more “viral-leaning” posts than others.<br>

-<img src="assets/images/virality_rss_log_log.svg">
+Some clusters consistently produce more “viral-leaning” posts than others.
+This tells us that we cannot treat viral posts the same across all clusters.
+We need to be careful to separate them as being "viral" might have a different meaning in a cluster with higher engagement rates.
+This, however, does not mean that we cannot be viral at all in the others.<br>

 <div class="flourish-embed flourish-chart" data-src="visualisation/26558729"><script src="https://public.flourish.studio/resources/embed.js"></script><noscript><img src="https://public.flourish.studio/visualisation/26558729/thumbnail" width="100%" alt="chart visualization" /></noscript></div>